 “The food we eat should invoke the beauty and abundance of nature and people; inspiring us to enjoy the present moment.
 When we sit together to eat, we share, and this strengthens our communities. “

 David Robert Johnson (a.k.a.
-Chef DR Jones) was born in Iowa.
-His grandfather, a farmer, first introduced him to growing food, canning, and preserving, and the intimacy of eating locally.
+Chef Dr. Jones) founded Port & Provisions as a creative and collaborative event company; combining food, wine, sustainable practices, travel, maritime culture, and the arts with community development and enrichment.
+Born in Iowa, David's grandfather, a farmer, first introduced him to growing food, canning, and preserving, and the intimacy of eating locally.
 He received a BS in Geography & Environmental Management from the University of Iowa, specifically studying the interrelationships between the health of society, economy, and environment with special respect to food production systems.

 "Food is a deeply sensuous experience; not only in tastes, aromas, and sensations, but also in the way it inhabits our stories, our landscapes.
 It has the ability to bridge gulfs between people, to bring us together through this simple act of eating.
-Wen treated artfully, that simple act ascends to something more profound and meaningful: coloring and illuminating our lives together.
-Creating and consuming food is joy, love, and community when approached consciously, thoughtfully...
+When treated artfully, that simple act ascends to something more profound and meaningful: coloring and illuminating our lives together.
+Creating and consuming food is joy, love, and community when approached thoughtfully.”